arthurhsu/lovefield-ts/README.md

 ### Dist changes

-* Lovefield-ts no longer ships minified JavaScript file.
+* Lovefield-TS no longer ships minified JavaScript file.
 Instead, it provides
   * A concatenated TypeScript file that you can directly include in your TypeScript project and compile to any module system you would like to use.
   * Pre-compiled ES5/ES6 modules with source map and TypeScript declarations.
     Just import it and use your existing packing/minifying config.
-* Lovefield-ts no longer uses flags to do compile-time control.
+* Lovefield-TS no longer uses flags to do compile-time control.
 Instead, a runtime options object will be used.
 The interface is defined in `lib/base/lovefield_options.ts`.
 Users are supposed to define an object following that interface and set options via the new API `lf.options.set()`.